-If you or your unit are responsible for mission critical systems or applications, or you manage or contract for systems or machines that store sensitive university data classified as Restricted, High, or Moderate, you are required by Disaster Recovery Planning and Data Backup for Information Systems and Services (DS-12) to develop and maintain a disaster recovery plan.
+If you or your unit are responsible for mission critical systems or applications, you are required by Disaster Recovery Planning and Data Backup for Information Systems and Services (DS-12) to develop and maintain a disaster recovery plan.
 Generally, a plan is written documentation for recovering one or more information systems within specified timeframes in response to a major hardware or software failure or destruction of facilities.
 Specific requirements vary depending on the service tier criticality levels of the affected systems or applications and the classification levels of the data.

 Begin with Backups

 To recover data and systems after a disaster, you must maintain regular backups.
 You will need a plan that outlines what you will back up, how frequently you will make backups, and more.
 You can use U-M backup services or develop your own.
 See Back Up U-M Data.

 Information Assurance provides guidance for determining the scope of required planning and templates to help ensure everything is covered.
 See Create a Disaster Recovery Plan.

 Once you have a completed disaster recovery plan, you must regularly review, update, and test it.
 See Maintain Your Disaster Recovery Plan.